Consulting proposal templates

 Does my consulting business need multiple proposal templates?

 If your consultancy targets multiple markets, such as healthcare and banking, or multiple opportunities within an industry or organization, you can benefit from creating multiple proposal templates.

-While you probably won’t want to create a template for fringe use cases, creating templates for regular avenues of service will make sense.
+While you probably won’t want to create a template for niche use cases, creating templates for regular avenues of service will make sense.

 A typical consulting business might have a handful of proposals based on the services they offer.
 This could include:

-Done this way, when a company representative isolates a unique need within an organization, all they need to do is generate the proposal that makes the most sense for the situation at hand.
+When carried out this way, should a company representative isolate a unique need within an organization, all they need to do is generate the proposal that makes the most sense for the situation at hand.